neburtron/Lord-Game/README.md

 Also main.py, a GUI thing using Tkinter that I've hardly touched.

-If you're interested in helping me with development, or running the very incomplete state the game's in, message me and I'll deal with whatever stuff.
-I'm not going to put the effort into making this accessible if I'm just working on this by myself, but I have no problem with people giving me an excuse to work on this project more.
+If you're interested in helping me with development, or running the very incomplete state the game's in, you can try.
+I'm trying to make things organized and coherent, and I think I'm making some progress.
+I'm not a professional coder, so by all means tell me exactly what I'm doing wrong and how, that'd be really helpful.